rewe-digital/Konversation/runtime-js/readme.md

 # Koversation (JS-Runtime) [![NPM Version][npm-image]][npm-url] [![NPM Downloads][downloads-image]][downloads-url] [![License: MIT][mit-image]][mit-url]

 This is the runtime library of [Konversation][github-url].
-You can create with this library the output for your voice application.
+Konversation is a tool to generate rich and diversified responses to the user of a voice application.

 ## Usage